Skip to content

 The Vatican is the smallest country in Europe, with an area of 0.49 km2.
 It is also the smallest in terms of population, estimated at (800) in 2019.

-It is an independent state and a landlocked European country surrounded by Italy, lying close to the Tiber River, on Vatican Hill, in the centre of Rome.
+It is an independent state and a landlocked European country surrounded by Italy.
+It lies close to the Tiber River on Vatican Hill, in the centre of Rome.

 The country is surrounded by medieval walls, except in the southeastern part of Piazza San Pietro.
-It has six entrances, three of which are open to the public: the entrance to the Bell Arch, St. Peter’s Square, and the Vatican Museums and Galleries.
+Six entrances are located within the walls, three of which are open to the public: the entrance to the Bell Arch, St. Peter’s Square, and the Vatican Museums and Galleries.

 The Vatican has no official language.
 Although the Holy See‘s official language is Latin, many languages are spoken there, including German, English, Spanish, Portuguese, Polish, and French.